-- (3) The application under subsection (1) must be- - (a) made in a form approved by the local government; and - (b) accompanied by the prescribed fee. - (4) The local government may, by written notice, request the applicant to provide further reasonable information or clarification of information, documents or materials included in the application. - (5) Section 8(4) to (7) applies to the notice as if it was a notice under section 8(3). - (6) The local government may, by written notice to the applicant- - (a) grant the application; or - (b) grant the application and amend the conditions of the approval; or - (c) refuse the application. - (7) In deciding under subsection (6), the local government may have regard to- - (a) the matters mentioned in section 9(1); and - (b) whether the conditions of the approval are being complied with by the applicant. - (8) The local government must give the applicant an information notice if the local government- - (a) refuses the application; or - (b) grants the application and amends the approval to include non-standard conditions. - (9) The local government may amend the conditions of the approval under subsection (6)(b) without following the procedure in section 18. - (10) If an approval holder applies to renew or extend the approval, the approval remains in force until-
+- (3) The application under subsection (1) must be- - (a) made in a form approved by the local government; and - (b) accompanied by the prescribed fee. - (4) The local government may, by written notice, request the applicant to provide further reasonable information or clarification of information, documents or materials included in the application. - (5) Section 8(4) to (7) applies to the notice as if it was a notice under section 8(3). - (6) The local government may, by written notice to the applicant- - (a) grant the application; or - (b) grant the application and amend the conditions of the approval; or - (c) refuse the application. - (7) In deciding under subsection (6), the local government may have regard to- - (a) the matters mentioned in section 9(1); and - (b) whether the conditions of the approval are being complied with by the applicant. - (8) The local government must give the applicant an information notice if the local government- - (a) refuses the application; or - (b) grants the application and amends the approval to include non-standard conditions; or - (c) grants the application for a term less than the current term of the approval. - (9) The local government may amend the conditions of the approval under

-- (a) if the application is granted, with or without amendment of the conditions-the date the application is granted; or - (b) if the application is refused and the applicant applies for a review of the decision under part 4-the date the applicant is given notice of the review decision; or - (c) if the application is refused and the applicant has not applied for a review of the decision under part 4-15 days after the applicant is given an information notice under subsection (8).
+- subsection (6)(b) without following the procedure in section 18. - (10) If an approval holder applies to renew or extend the approval, the approval remains in force until- - (a) if the application is granted, with or without amendment of the conditions-the date the application is granted; or - (b) if the application is refused and the applicant applies for a review of the decision under part 4-the date the applicant is given notice of the review decision; or - (c) if the application is refused and the applicant has not applied for a review of the decision under part 4-14 days after the applicant is given an information notice under subsection (8).